GimmBO: Interactive Generative Image Model Merging via Bayesian Optimization: Evaluations

 We simulate human pairwise preference feedback using DreamSim, defining $\balpha_i \succ \balpha_j$ whenever $\text{DreamSim}(g(\balpha_i), \I_{GT}) > \text{DreamSim}(g(\balpha_j), \I_{GT})$.
 The target image $\I_{GT}$ is only observed by the simulated user, \emph{not} by \toolname.

 We report running-best similarities across iterations, together with success rates and sparsity recovery (F1) of the final best result (Fig.~\ref{fig:evaluation}).
 We compare three classes of methods: \emph{Batch BO-based} includes our method ($q{=}8$) and Sequential Gallery~\cite{koyama2020sequential}, which can be viewed as a small-batch BO variant ($q{=}2$); \emph{Coordinate-descent} updates one adapter at a time, including cyclic and random coordinate descent; \emph{Direction-descent} includes random direction descent and the BO-powered Sequential Slider~\cite{koyama2017sequential}, which operates on a single sample per iteration.
 Direction-descent methods struggle in high-dimensional spaces due to the low probability of sampling informative directions, while coordinate-descent methods achieve moderate gains by explicitly activating or deactivating individual adapters but struggle as dimensionality increases.
-Batch BO-based methods achieve substantially better performance, demonstrating the benefits of informed exploration. \toolname achieves rapid Stage~1 gains via the capped simplex constraint (Sec.~\ref{sec:simplex}) and progressive sparsity exploration (Fig.~\ref{fig:pattern}), with further improvement at the onset of Stage~2.
+Batch BO-based methods achieve substantially better performance, demonstrating the benefits of informed exploration. \toolname achieves rapid Stage~1 gains via the capped simplex constraint (Sec.~\ref{sec:simplex}), with further improvement at the onset of Stage~2.
 As the GT number of active adapters $z$ increases, success rates decline, reflecting the greater difficulty of recovering more complex merges; yet \toolname consistently achieves the highest sparsity recovery, with many cases reaching $\text{F1}{=}1$.
+Note that the two-stage strategy may miss the global optimum (i.e., $\text{F1} \neq 1$) if Stage 1 fails to include all true active adapters.
 Finally, in simulated stress tests at higher dimensionalities (30D–40D), \toolname degrades gracefully and consistently outperforms the comparison (Fig.~\ref{fig:ablation}).